YashBachwana/Machine-Learning/Decision Surface using MLP/README.md

 # XOR Dataset Classification Project

 ## Overview
 This project aims to train various models on the XOR dataset, which is a classic problem in machine learning.
-The objective is to have all models achieve similar performance, effectively capturing the XOR function's characteristics.
+The objective is compare the performance of different models on this binary classification task.

 ### Models implemented:
 1. Multi-Layer Perceptron (MLP)